Akargzom/mega-giga-tabs/readme.txt

 == Description ==

 Its tabs plugin.
-U need only actibate it and activate csf, then just get ur giga-mega-tabs! ^)
+U need only actibate it and activate csf, then just get ur giga-mega-tabs!
+And edit css if u need. :)

 == Installation ==